On $C^*$-algebras associated to transfer operators for countable-to-one maps: Spectra of the core subalgebras

-Under the identification $C_0(X)\rtimes L \cong C^*(\G)$ from Theorem \ref{thm:local_homeo_crossed_groupoid}, the groupoid model for the core subalgebra $A_\infty$ appear already in \cite{Deaconu}, in the case $\varphi:X \to X$ is a full local homeomorphism of a compact space.
-The arising \'etale groupoid is a motivating example in the theory of approximately proper equivalence relations, see \cite{Renault05}, which recently has been generalized to cover partial local homeomorphisms \cite{Bissacot-Exel-Frausino-Raszeja2}.
-We recall the construction of the generalized approximately proper (in short \textsc{gap}) equivalence relation associated to the local homeomorphism $\varphi:\Delta\to X$ in \cite[Section 8]{Bissacot-Exel-Frausino-Raszeja2} (it already appears in the proof of \cite[Proposition 2.4]{Renault2000}).
+When $\varrho$ is continuous then $A_{\infty}$ has a natural \'etale groupoid model.
+The groupoid in question is a motivating example in the theory of approximately proper equivalence relations \cite{Renault05}, which recently has been generalized to cover partial local homeomorphisms \cite{Bissacot-Exel-Frausino-Raszeja2}.
+Namely, assume that $\varphi:\Delta\to X$ is a local homeomorphism.
+For each $n\in \N$ consider the equivalence relation